Greetings to you!

 My Story:

-Currently a Buddhist ritualist, helping with people's spiritual concerns, problems, and conducting rituals, I've started my journey to help others at a very young age, becoming a Buddhist, and accepting the five precepts (Pañca-Sīla) around the age of 5.
+Currently a Buddhist Monk (Formerly a Buddhist Ritualist), helping with peoples spiritual concerns, problems, and conducting rituals, I've started my journey to help others at a very young age, becoming a Buddhist, and accepting the five precepts (Pañca-Sīla) around the age of 5.
 Growing up as a diasporic youth within the United States, has drawn me closer in trying to understand Buddhism as has been taught for centuries by great masters.
 This has led me to a life of deep spirituality, religiosity, and perseverance in upholding and maintaining the Buddhist Sāsana (Religion).
-Through my shamanic lineage, it has given my family the ability to see, or sense spiritual entities easier than others, I have inherited this trait as well, and have had spiritual encounters with many beings.
-My personal gifts help me navigate through other's spiritual problems, and I believe in the gift of helping others through supernatural knowledge without charging fee's or asking for payments, essentially pro-bono services.
-I am in close association with the Laotian-American Maha-Nikaya, and have ties with the vice-abbot of Nakhon Phanom Campus; Mahachulalongkornrajavidyalaya University.
-If you have any questions in regards to Theravāda temples in Thailand, Laos, or United States, Anything cultural related, or curious about my practice, or need help with something, feel free to ask, need not to be afraid.
+I believe in the gift of helping others through knowledge of the supernatural, and the Buddhist teachings without charging fee's or asking for payments, essentially pro-bono services.
+I ordained on July 5th, 2025, as a fully fledged Bhikkhu (Buddhist Monk), where I am currently located in Brighton, Colorado, Wat Buddhapunyaram.